sigstore/docs/content/en/index.md

 After the client signs the artifact, the artifact's digest, signature and certificate are persisted in Rekor, an immutable, append-only transparency ledger, so that signing events can be publicly audited.
 Identity owners can monitor the log to verify that their identity is being properly used.
 This also timestamps the signing event, so that the short-lived certificate can be later verified.

-For verifying an artifact, a Sigstore client will verify the signature on the artifact using the public key from the certificate, verify the identity in the certifciate matches an expected identity, verify the certificate's signature using Sigstore's root of trust, and verify proof of inclusion in Rekor.
+For verifying an artifact, a Sigstore client will verify the signature on the artifact using the public key from the certificate, verify the identity in the certificate matches an expected identity, verify the certificate's signature using Sigstore's root of trust, and verify proof of inclusion in Rekor.

 ## Software supply chain security